 Slow permeability.
 A slowly permeable layer occurs in clayey profiles.
 The majority of soils are imperfectly to poorly drained, few are well-drained.
 Soil water movement is mainly along planar voids.

 Susceptibility to livestock treading damage.
-Clayey or low strength silty surface horizons are susceptible to treading damage or compaction during wet periods.
+Clayey or low strength, silty surface horizons are susceptible to treading damage or compaction during wet periods.

 Dispersible surface horizons.
 Surface horizons, especially silty ones, are dispersible according to the test of McQueen (1981), and are prone to erosion where the surface cover has been removed.
 Although P retention is usually moderate or high in B horizons, it may be low in A and E horizons consistent with low contents of secondary iron oxides.